klauspost/compress/s2/README.md

 This means that the efficient encoders of S2 can be used to generate fully Snappy compatible output.

+There is a [snappy](https://github.com/klauspost/compress/tree/master/snappy) package that can be used by simply changing imports from `github.com/golang/snappy` to `github.com/klauspost/compress/snappy`.
+This uses "better" mode for all operations.
+If you would like more control, you can use the s2 package as described below:

 ## Blocks

 Snappy compatible blocks can be generated with the S2 encoder.